How To Make Chocolate Covered Coffee Beans

 Stir continuously until you have a bowl of smooth, liquid chocolate.
 This can also be completed in the microwave by microwaving in 30 second intervals and stirring in between.

-Melting chocolate over direct heat can cause the chocolate to scorch and burn, producing a bitter flavor and unwelcome texture.
+PRO TIP - Melting chocolate over direct heat can cause the chocolate to scorch and burn, producing a bitter flavor and unwelcome texture.

 #2.
 Coat The Coffee Beans